webpack/webpack-cli/SERVE-OPTIONS-v3.md

   --env <value...>            Environment passed to the configuration when it
                               is a function.
   --node-env <value>          Sets process.env.NODE_ENV to the specified value.
+  --analyze                   It invokes webpack-bundle-analyzer plugin to get bundle information.
   --progress [value]          Print compilation progress during build.
   -j, --json [value]          Prints result as JSON or store it in a file.
   -d, --devtool <value>       Determine source maps to use.